LadybirdBrowser/ladybird/Documentation/AddNewIDLFile.md

 # Adding a new IDL file

-Serenity's build system does a lot of work of turning the IDL from a Web spec into code, but there are a few things you'll need to do yourself.
+Ladybird's build system does a lot of work of turning the IDL from a Web spec into code, but there are a few things you'll need to do yourself.

 For the sake of example, let's say you're wanting to add the `HTMLDetailsElement`.